CHOCOLATE SHEET CAKE RECIPE

 - 6 tablespoons whole milk

-- In a mixing bowl combine flour, sugar, and salt.
+- In a large mixing bowl whisk together the flour, sugar, and salt.
 This will break up any clumps in the flour.

-- In a glass measuring cup (or small bowl) combine the buttermilk, beaten eggs, baking soda, and vanilla.
-Stir together with a fork.
-Pour into the chocolate/flour mixture and stir together until fully combined.
-Pour into your cookie sheet (13" x 18") and bake for 20 minutes.
+- In a small bowl, whisk together the buttermilk, beaten eggs, baking soda, vanilla extract.
+Pour into the chocolate & flour mixture and stir everything together well.
+Pour into the prepared sheet pan.

-- While the cake is baking make the icing (I waited until there was about 12 minutes bake time left).
-Add butter, cocoa powder, and milk to a medium saucepan.
+- While cake is baking make the frosting : Add butter, cocoa powder, and milk to a medium saucepan.
 Cook over medium heat, stirring constantly, until butter has melted.
 Remove from heat and immediately stir in vanilla extract and powdered sugar.** It's important to first sift or whisk the powdered sugar before starting the frosting so you can just dump it right in.
 Sifting or whisking breaks up the powdered sugar clumps which means you will end up with no chunks of powdered sugar in your frosting. ** If you are adding pecans to the frosting, add them in along with the powdered sugar.

 - Immediately pour the frosting over the cake when it comes out of the oven.
 Use a spatula to spread it out if needed.
 Top with sprinkles of choice and let sit at room temperature for 1-2 hours to allow the frosting to harden up and the cake to cool.